cinghie/wordpress-starter-pack/wp-content/plugins/yith-essential-kit-for-woocommerce-1/README.txt

 YITH Essential Kit for WooCommerce #1 will add a new submenu called "YITH Essential Kit for WooCommerce #1" under "YIT Plugins" menu.
 Here you are able to activate/deactivate all the plugins within.

 == Changelog ==

+= 2.4.0 - Released on 02 December 2021 =
+* New: support for WooCommerce 6.0
+* Update: YITH plugin framework
+* Update: removed YITH WooCommerce Advanced Reviews (no longer supported, it still works if you have it installed)

+= 2.3.0 - Released on 17 November 2021 =
+* New: support for WooCommerce 5.9
+* Update: YITH plugin framework
+* Update: removed YITH WooCommerce Multi Vendor (no longer supported, it still works if you have it installed)
+* Update: removed YITH WooCommerce Cart Messages (no longer supported, it still works if you have it installed)
+* Update: removed YITH WooCommerce Mailchimp (no longer supported, it still works if you have it installed)

 = 2.2.1 - Released on 27 September 2021 =
 * Fix: layout issue in modules page